Baldwin, Sachem schools win state reading award

 New principals

-The South Huntington School District has two new principals: Gayle Steele at Maplewood Intermediate School and Annie Michaelian at Oakwood Primary Center.
-Steele replaced Vito D'Elia, who is now the district's assistant superintendent for business and district operations, while Michaelian replaced the retiring Eileen Kerrigan.
+The Long Beach School District has two new principals: Lorie Beard at Long Beach Middle School and Ivelisse Santos-Hernandez at Lido Elementary School.
+Beard replaced Paul Romanelli, who is now the district's assistant superintendent for curriculum and instruction, while Santos-Hernandez replaced the retiring Brenda Young.

-Steele was previously principal of Wheeler Avenue Elementary in Valley Stream, while Michaelian was previously assistant principal of the district's Birchwood Intermediate.
+Beard previously served as the middle school's vice principal.
+Before that, she was an instructional coach in Amityville, an English language arts instructional coach for Western Suffolk BOCES and a teacher in the Harborfields Central School District.

-"We will continue to work together to promote challenging academics while supporting the social-emotional needs of our students," Steele said.
+Santos-Hernandez served the past five years as an assistant principal in Queens.
+She also has been a staff developer in Elmhurst and an elementary teacher in Brooklyn.

 Comments